Affine Laumon spaces and integrable systems: Introduction

 \section{Introduction}

-Affine Laumon spaces appear naturally in geometic representation theory as small resolutions of singlarities of the all important Uhlenbeck spaces for the affine Lie algebra $\hgl_n$.
-Uhlenbeck spaces appear in gauge theory as mathematical formulations of the spaces of $U(n)-$instantons.
-When one wants to compute partition functions in gauge theory, one basically computes integral of various cohomogy classes over Uhlenbeck spaces.
-Since the resolution of singularities is small, these integrals equal the corresponding integrals on affine Laumon spaces. \\
+Affine Laumon spaces\footnote{The name ``affine Laumon spaces" is short-hand for the phrase ``certain quasiprojective varieties whose representation theory is controlled by $\hgl_n$ in the same way that the representation theory of Laumon's compactification of $\text{Maps}(\BP^1, \text{flag variety})$ is controlled by $\fgl_n$"} appear naturally in geometic representation theory as semismall resolutions of singularities of Uhlenbeck spaces for the affine Lie algebra $\hgl_n$.
+Uhlenbeck spaces appear in gauge theory as partial compactifications of moduli spaces of $U(n)-$instantons, hence the partition function of pure gauge theory on $\BC^2$ (in the $\Omega$--background and with a full surface operator insertion) is given by:

-In this paper, we will use the smooth affine Laumon spaces not only to calculate, but to define integrals of the tangent bundle of the singular Uhlenbeck spaces.
-Concretely, the partition function for $\Omega-$deformed ${\mathcal{N}}=2$ super-symmetric gauge theory with adjoint matter and a surface operator insertion equals the generating function: